vistadataproject/documents/README.md

 The VISTA Data Project is a research and discovery initiative to prototype a data-centric, model-driven approach to VISTA data management and interfacing.
 This is in contrast to the current code-centric approach to interfacing with VISTA's data which relies on a byzantine array of thousands hard-coded legacy MUMPS RPC routines that have accumulated over three decades, none of which are validated, documented, or maintained.
 Such a code-centric approach does not provide a coherent, comprehensive, maintainable approach to interfacing to VISTA's data.

 VISTA's internal operational data model - the roadmap to all of VA's institutional and clinical know-how and data - has evolved organically over the past 35 years, but has not been leveraged in computable, operational form.
-Now, for the first time, VISTA's data model will be comprehensively exposed, enriched, and leveraged as the single, secure, symmetric read-write interface to all VISTA data for external interfacing and integration.
+Now, for the first time, VISTA's data model will be comprehensively exposed, enriched, and operationalized as the single, secure, symmetric read-write interface to all VISTA data for external interfacing and integration.

 The figure below summarizes the difference between hard-coded MUMPS RPC-based interfacing (over 3500 MUMPS RPCs)  to that of a single model-driven interface: